DMVis/DMVis/documentation/components/Axis.md

 # Axis component

-The Axis component renders a single axis based on a single, provided d3.axis element.
+The Axis component is used to render a singular Axis, given a [d3.axis](https://d3js.org/d3-axis) element.
+This needs to be supplied by the parent through the [axis](#axis) parameter.
+The axis can be oriented in any direction, depending on the provided `d3.axis`.
+The axis can also have a label on any of the four sides, regardless of the axis orientation.
+Furthermore, the axis can be made draggable, although how this dragging behaviour should be handled is up to the user to implement.

-You can use this component to render an axis on any side of a visualisation, with the option of adding a label on any side of the axis.
+> Note: This component is made specifically for visualisations that require <u>only one</u> axis (or multiple with different orientations).
+If you want to have multiple axes created automatically from your dataset, consider using the [DynamicAxis](../components/DynamicAxis.md) component.

 # Table of contents